-Debt Instrument Calculations
+Debt Instrument Calculations/Default Elections

-Starting January 1, 2014, CBL requires firms to use default calculation methods when determining market discount and bond premium.
-Going forward, firms are required to follow the CBL default methods unless notified by you in writing that you have made a different election directly with the IRS.
-Any written notifications received from you will be implemented prospectively only.
+As of January 1, 2014, CBL required firms to use default calculation methods when determining market discount and bond premium.
+Firms are now required to follow the CBL default methods unless notified by you in writing that you have made a different election directly with the IRS.
+Requests to change the default elections on your account for the current tax year must be made by December 30.

-Item Debt Acquired Prior to 1/1/2014 Debt Acquired After 1/1/2014 (CBL Default Method) Market discount computation method Constant Yield Ratable Accrual Method (Straight Line) Recognition of market discount (amount and timing) Include a prorated amount of market discount in income each year Recognize the entire amount of market discount income at time of disposition Bond premium on taxable debt Amortize Amortize Bond premium on tax-exempt debt Required-Amortize Required-Amortize
+Item Debt Acquired Prior to 1/1/2014 Debt Acquired After 1/1/2014 (CBL Default Method) Market discount computation method Constant Yield Acquired in 2014 - Ratable Accrual Method (Straight Line); Acquired after 1/1/15 - Constant Yield Recognition of market discount (amount and timing) Include a prorated amount of market discount in income each year Recognize the entire amount of market discount income at time of disposition Bond premium on taxable debt Amortize Amortize Bond premium on tax-exempt debt Required-Amortize Required-Amortize